ietf-ccamp-wg/draft-ietf-ccamp-bwa-topo-yang/draft-ietf-ccamp-bwa-topo-yang.md

    extended tree to illustrate the model and a JSON based instantiation for a small network example.

-## A tree for a the Bandwidth Availability Topilogy Model
+## A tree for a the Bandwidth Availability Topology Model

    The tree below shows the leafs for the Bandwidth Availability Model including the augmented Network Topology Model defined in